-“Some types of medications interfere with skin-prick testing, especially antihistamines,” says Dr. David Stukus, a pediatric allergist at Nationwide Children’s Hospital in Ohio.
+“Some types of medications interfere with skin-prick testing, especially antihistamines,” says Dr. David Stukus, a pediatric allergist and director of the food allergy center at Nationwide Children’s Hospital in Ohio.
 You may be asked to stop using these medications for around five days before seeing the allergist to prepare for testing.

-Stukus stresses, however, that it’s important to ask your health-care provider before discontinuing any medications, since many, such as asthma inhalers, should not be stopped.
+Stukus stresses, however, that it’s important to ask your health-care provider before discontinuing any medications.
+For instance, medicines such as asthma inhalers, should not be stopped.

 What to bring